Optimal Encoding Schemes for Several Classes of Discrete Degraded Broadcast Channels: Input-Symmetric Degraded Broadcast Channels

 The permutation encoding approach is an independent-encoding scheme which achieves the capacity region for input-symmetric DBCs.
-The block diagram of this approach is shown in Fig.~\ref{fig:permapproach}.
-In Fig.~\ref{fig:permapproach}, $W_1$ is the message for User 1, which sees the better channel $T_{YX}$, and $W_2$ is the message for User 2, which sees the worse channel $T_{ZX}$.
-The permutation encoding approach is first to independently encode these two messages into two codewords $\boldsymbol{X_1}$ and $\boldsymbol{X_2}$, and then to combine these two independent codewords using a single-letter operation.
+The block diagram of this approach is shown in Figure~\ref{fig:permapproach}.
+In Figure~\ref{fig:permapproach}, $W_1$ is the message for Receiver 1, which sees the less-degraded channel $T_{YX}$, and $W_2$ is the message for Receiver 2, which sees the more-degraded channel $T_{ZX}$.
+The permutation encoding approach is first to independently encode these two messages into two codewords $\boldsymbol{X}^{(1)}$ and $\boldsymbol{X}^{(2)}$, and then to combine these two independent codewords using a single-letter operation.